 - Neck instability causes abnormal motion in the cervical vertebrae

 Swallowing difficulties: A problem of autonomic nervous system dysfunction?

-Swallowing difficulty may also be due to autonomic nervous system dysfunction that may be caused by Barré-Lieou Syndrome, a condition in which the autonomic nervous system of the head and neck area is not working correctly.
-In many patients we see, there is a link between cervical spine instability and the onset of Barré-Lieou Syndrome.
+Swallowing difficulty may also be due to autonomic nervous system dysfunction that may be caused by Barré-Lieou Syndrome, also known as posterior cervical sympathetic syndrome and cervicocranial syndrome.
+This can be a severely debilitating condition in which the autonomic nervous system of the head and neck area is not working correctly.
+In almost all patients we see, there is a link between cervical spine instability and the onset of Barré-Lieou Syndrome.